haroldmei/form-master-pro/README.md

 ### Contributing

-We welcome contributions!
-Please follow these guidelines:
+We welcome contributions! 🎉

+For detailed information on how to contribute, please read our [Contributing Guide](CONTRIBUTING.md).

+#### Quick Start for Contributors

 #### Code Style